Table of Contents

 alt text

-The content displayed in this area is related to the specific session.
-For example, the session used in the above image includes three functional components: image tracking, dense spatial mapping, and sparse spatial tracking.
-Therefore, the tool displays control checkboxes for these three functions.
+The content displayed in this area depends on the specific session.
+For example, the session used in the image above includes image tracking, dense spatial mapping, and sparse spatial tracking components, so the tool displays checkboxes for these three features.

-Generally, this area will display all available AR functional components in the session and provide enable/disable (enabled) controls for these components, including:
+Generally, this area shows all available AR feature components in the session and provides enable/disable (enabled) controls for them, including:

-• AR Session: Controls the enable/disable of the session itself
+• AR Session: Controls enable/disable of the session itself

-• Image Renderer: Controls the enable/disable of physical camera image rendering
+• Image Renderer: Controls enable/disable of physical camera image rendering

-• Frame Source: Controls the enable/disable of the frame source.
-It can only be controlled when the frame player is not enabled.
-When the frame player is enabled, the function control is replaced by the EIF playback control part
+• Frame Source: Controls enable/disable of frame sources (only controllable when frame player is not enabled; when frame player is enabled, control is handled by the EIF playback section)

-• Frame Filter: Controls the enable/disable of specific AR functions
+• Frame Filter: Controls enable/disable of specific AR features

-• Frame Recorder: Controls the enable/disable of the EIF recording component.
-It is only visible when the frame player is not enabled.
-When the frame player is enabled, this component will not be assembled into the session
+• Frame Recorder: Controls enable/disable of EIF recording components (only visible when frame player is not enabled; when frame player is enabled, this component is not assembled into the session)

 Note

-The available center modes and session report displayed in the tool are the results of running in the editor and may differ when running on an actual device.
+The available center modes and session reports displayed in the tool are results from running in the editor and may differ when run on actual devices.